d-krupke/skbuild-conan/README.md

 conda install -c conda-forge cxx-compiler  # This should make sure that the compiler is used.
 ```
 Note that just the second command first may install an outdated g++ version (at least I observed that it installed gcc11 instead of gcc13, messing up my whole environment as this is too old).
-When compiling from source, you probably should delete the `_skbuild`-folder first.
+When compiling from source, you probably should delete the `_skbuild`-folder and do a proper uninstall of the previous installation first.

 ## Contribution